 My heart tells me that this might be based on fear.

-From the atmosphere in the border office, and from what I observed with respect to how people interacted with one another there, I have a feeling that even if her heart and conscienIMG_3885ce might have told her differently, there was no way she could have overruled the subordinate’s report.
+From the atmosphere in the border office, and from what I observed with respect to how people interacted with one another there, I have a feeling that even if her heart and conscience might have told her differently, there was no way she could have overruled the subordinate’s report.
 His interview tactics were that of a bully.
 I would understand that she feared she did not have any other choice but to go along with what he suggested.

 What is smarter: speaking up for the truth, and for the U.S. citizen (remember NAFTA?), who honestly told her story, who -having nothing to hide- opened up her wallet and unlocked her phone as requested, which was consequently confiscated for six hours; or backing up the report written by a guy who consciously and purposely omitted essential facts that spoke in favor of the U.S. citizen seeking entry, and who might turn up the bully tone in the office if she second-guessed his decision?
 It takes a lot of courage to withstand and oppose this kind of volatile strong-arming anywhere in the world, but it is not a battle everyone would pick.